syedhali/EZAudio/README.md

 ####Reading From An Audio File

 Reading audio data from a file requires you to create an AudioBufferList to hold the data.
-The EZAudio utility function, audioBufferList, provides a convenient way to get an allocated AudioBufferList to use.
-There is also a utility function, freeBufferList:, to use to free (or release) the AudioBufferList when you are done using that audio data.
+The `EZAudio` utility function, `audioBufferList`, provides a convenient way to get an allocated AudioBufferList to use.
+There is also a utility function, `freeBufferList:`, to use to free (or release) the AudioBufferList when you are done using that audio data.

 **Note: You have to free the AudioBufferList, even in ARC.**
 ```objectivec